Device explodes in FedEx building outside San Antonio, police say

 The first was a package bomb that exploded at a northeast Austin home on March 2, killing 39-year-old Anthony Stephen House.
 Two more package bombs then exploded farther south on March 12, killing 17-year-old Draylen Mason, wounding his mother and injuring a 75-year-old woman.

-Police said all three of those were likely related and involved packages that had not been mailed or delivered by private carrier but left overnight on doorsteps.

-As of Monday, the reward for information leading to an arrest in the deadly explosions has risen by $50,000 to a new total of $115,000.
+As of Monday, the reward for information leading to an arrest in the deadly explosions had risen to $115,000.
 Manley said more than 500 officers, including federal agents, have conducted 236 interviews in following up 435 leads.

 The Associated Press contributed to this report.